knewplay/book-programming-essential/toolset/tools.md

 ### Bringing it all together
 At this point, we've explored various components and stages of Git.
 Let's take a moment to see how everything comes together to form a streamlined workflow for developers.
 Specifically, let's focus on the interaction between the working directory, staging area, local repository, and remote repository.

+> Important: Please note that all of this is happening locally, on the user's computer.
+We are not yet interacting with a remote repository and dealing with other people working on the same project.
+In order to turn your regular folder into a Git repository, read [2.1 Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

 1. Working Directory: This is where you'll be doing most of your work.
 It's where you write, edit, and delete your project files.
 When you have made some changes to your files that you're satisfied with, you move on to the next step, staging your changes.

 Note that whichever commit the HEAD pointer points to is the version of the project that you will see in front of you in your working directory.